minijackson/2022-nixcon-cross-compilation/slides.md

 - Yocto works in layers (think: overlays)
 - We have a layer for our board
-- Our layer have dependencies on other layers
+- Our layer has dependencies on other layers
 - Dependencies are not listed
 - Dependencies versions are not documented